Why Feedback Cultures Fail — and What Systems Need Instead

 • “Just a small suggestion…”

-And it’s a warning sign: the system is becoming less coachable.
+And it is a warning sign: the system is becoming less coachable, less accurate, and less alive.

 So what works?